 In principle, the most satisfactory basis for calculating this figure is probably a reported value of total commercial revenue (excluding reimbursement payments for concessionary passengers) divided by a best estimate of total commercial passenger journeys.
 However, great care is needed to ensure that both of these values are estimated on a consistent basis.
 In particular, revenues need to include both on-bus and off-bus revenue, while scrutiny may be required of operator estimates of passenger journeys if these cannot be estimated from independent surveys.
 Operator estimates of usage of discounted tickets are likely to rely on “rule of thumb” values for the average number of passenger journeys made with each ticket sold, while the reliability of ETM records of passenger journeys (i.e. “button presses”) will be heavily dependent upon operational issues such as driver discipline.

 Exclusion of non-generated concessionary journeys from generated revenue calculation: at a detailed level there is a clear logical flaw in the one aspect of the current MCC calculation.
 “Commercial journeys as a percentage of total journeys” provides the basis for estimating how much additional revenue the operator would earn from running additional capacity (to accommodate generated concessionary passengers).
 But this will exclude changes in the volume (and hence revenue forgone) of non-generated concessionary passengers.
 In the counter-factual, the volume and hence revenue from non-generated concessionary passengers will be determined by service levels in exactly the same way as passenger volumes and revenues from commercial passengers.
 Consequently, in our view the value that should be input into the “revenue gain” element of the MCC calculation should be based on the volume of commercial passengers plus the volume of non-generated concessionary passengers.
-Since the Reimbursement Factor necessary to estimate this amount from observed concessionary passengers has already been established during the prior calculation flow, it would not be difficult to ensure that gains in revenue forgone are properly accounted for.
+Since the Reimbursement Factor necessary to estimate this amount from observed concessionary passengers has already been established during the prior calculation flow, it would not be difficult to ensure that gains in revenue forgone from non-generated concessionary passengers are properly accounted for.

 Other Inputs into the Marginal Capacity Cost Calculator